paveltimofeev/screens.io/tasklist.md

 - [Bug] *use _id as label in config?* Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.
 - [Bug] *use _id as label in config?* Job will not find a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.
 - [Bug] user can create several viewports with the same size, after that he cannot delete of disable any of them
-- Frontend & Proxy: Request Beta Access / Get Notified on Launch (Ask for name/email, place email to separate table, examples: https://quantumcomputing.com/beta, https://www.humanfirst.ai/request-beta-access, https://quantumcomputing.com/)
 - Define Metrics to collect (feature requests & feedback button) [cost of each user, typical ways to work]
-- Check active operations with bad network / no network.
+- Check active operations with bad network / no network - where are error screens or loading states have to be used?
 - Frontend: Comparer view: Need to show status Failed/Passed, because when you switch between viewport sizes it's hard to understand passed this case or not.
 Probably it also need to highlight viewports chips with passsed/failed colors
 - Frontend: Icons at Jobs History should be the same as in Recent Runs and in scenarios' Runs history tables
 - [TechDept] Frontend: Close menu at mobile view after click, and do not cover header
 - **------------ CLOSED BETA MILESTONE ------------**

+- Frontend & Proxy: Request Beta Access / Get Notified on Launch (Ask for name/email, place email to separate table, examples: https://quantumcomputing.com/beta, https://www.humanfirst.ai/request-beta-access, https://quantumcomputing.com/)
+- Frontend: Approvement of test case should not be based on idx, use guid/id generated on server-side instead.
+Approvement should be based on runId*caseId.
+- [TechDept] Proxy: Simplify passwordChecks by user/by email - introduce accountId as a key instead of user/email
+- [TechDept] Proxy: Simplify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, name - really needed?`
+- [TechDept] Backend & Frontend: Viewport settings are not convenient to use and develop.
+Need better solution, maybe table ith togglers.
+- [TechDept] Frontend: *featurelost* total number of scenarios
+- Frontend: Need filtration by status at JobPage (results report) (Implement Sidebar filters for Job Page)
 - [Marketing Strategy] Persuade: Start with the exact solution for US / with a common problems for RU
 - Proxy: Switch to TypeScript to reduce chaos
 - Backend: Switch to TypeScript to reduce chaos